ralfbiedert/cheats.rs/content/_index.md

 Points you might run into:

 - steep learning curve<sup>1</sup>; compiler enforcing (esp. memory) rules that would be "best practices" elsewhere
-- missing Rust-native libs in some domains, missing target platforms (esp. some embedded), some IDE features<sup>1</sup>
+- missing Rust-native libs in some domains, target platforms (esp. embedded), IDE features<sup>1</sup>
 - longer compile times than "similar" code in other languages<sup>1</sup>
-- no formal language specification preventing use in some domains (aviation, medical, ...)
+- no formal language specification, can prevent (legal) use in some domains (aviation, medical, ...)
 - careless (use of) libraries can break safety guarantees for why Rust was picked in the first place

 <sup>1</sup> Compare [Rust Survey](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html#why-not-use-rust).